Tenley Molzahn: Television

 Molzahn's work in television began when she was selected as a cast member on ABC's reality show The Bachelor series which first aired on January 4, 2010.
 The show placed her with twenty-four other women all contending for the affection of pilot Jake Pavelka.
 She was the last one eliminated by Pavelka.

 Afterwards, Molzahn joined the cast of Bachelor Pad, the ABC dating-based competition reality TV show in which former contestants from The Bachelor and The Bachelorette compete and play games for a chance at a $250,000 cash prize.
 The show premiered August 9, 2010 on ABC.

 Personal life

 Prior to appearing on The Bachelor, Molzahn had been married to Ryan Natividad.
 They divorced in 2009.

 On January 12, 2018, Molzahn became engaged to Taylor Leopold, whom she had been dating for two years.
 They were married on April 27, 2018.

-On March 24, 2020, they announced on Instagram that they are expecting their first child in September.
-On September 20, 2020, they welcomed a girl named Rell Jaymes.
+They have two children, born in September 2020 and May 2024.